szepeviktor/byte-level-care/README.md

 How to design and implement continuous integration.

+You find a complete CI workflow in [this repository](.github/workflows).

 -   Run in a premade container or install OS packages
 -   Display environment information
 -   Set access credentials